 Revenue is recognized when persuasive evidence of an arrangement exists, the product has been delivered and title and risk of loss have transferred, the price is fixed and determinable, and collection of the resulting receivable is reasonably assured.
-Utilizing these criteria, product revenue is recognized either upon shipment, upon delivery of the product at the customer's location or upon customer acceptance, depending on the terms of the arrangements, when the risks and rewards of ownership have passed to the customer.
+Utilizing these criteria, product revenue is recognized either upon shipment, upon delivery of the product at the customer's location or upon customer acceptance, depending on the terms of the arrangements.
 Certain sale arrangements include customer acceptance provisions that require written notification of acceptance within the pre-determined period from the date of delivery of the product.
 If the pre-determined period has ended without written notification, customer acceptance is deemed to have occurred pursuant to the underlying sales arrangements.
-In such cases, the Company recognizes revenue the earlier of the written notification or the pre-determined period from date of delivery.
-The Company's revenue recognition policy is consistent across its product lines, marketing venues, and all geographic areas.
+In such cases, the Company recognizes revenue on the earlier of the written notification or the pre-determined period from date of delivery.
+The Company's revenue recognition policy is consistent across its product lines, marketing venues, and geographic areas.